npb596/Mitonuclear-Analysis-Project/README.md

 Scripts used to implement PAML for dN/dS analyses and to properly weight results of these analyses for a per-gene estimate are provided in ["dNdS-Analysis-Scripts"](https://github.com/StevisonLab/Mitonuclear-Analysis-Project/tree/master/dNdS-Analysis-Scripts).

 Usage of these scripts is largely explained in the scripts themselves.
 For a brief explanation, codeml.sh should be run on gene seqeunce files coming from ExtractCodingSequences.sh and dNdS_extraction.sh should be used after codeml is completed.
 File locations are hard-coded into the scripts so may need to be modified for future usage.

+The Macaque_Trees.nwk file is the file used for the codeml.ctl file for all transcripts.
+The tree includes all possible topologies of the relationship between Arc, Sin and Fas with labels for each of these groups (described in more detail in the manuscript methods section).